Family Stabilization Grant Program Frequently Asked Questions (FAQs)

 Can residents apply for this assistance?

-Due to the limited number of families supported by this program, the City of Austin is not utilizing an open application process to enroll and select families.
-Instead we will be utilizing the expertise and relationships of several community partners to enroll participants that meet the eligibility criteria.
+Due to the limited number of families supported by this program, the City of Austin, UpTogether, and partnering organizations are not utilizing an open application process for the general public to enroll and select families.
+Instead, the expertise and relationships of several community partners will be utilized to enroll participants who meet the eligibility criteria.

-For the Guaranteed Income Pilot, the City of Austin's Equity Office successfully partnered with the following organizetions in collaboration with UpTogether; however, organizations for the Family Stabilization Grant Program are to be determined.
+For the Family Stabilization Grant in 2024, the City of Austin's Equity Office successfully partnered with several local organizations in collaboration with UpTogether.
+The selected organizations that are disbursing funds for the Grant can be found below

 The vetting process will prioritize households/families who have been directly impacted by substantial economic hardship.
-Proposed eligibility criteria include:
+Eligibility criteria include:

 1. Have a household income at or below 80% AMFI.